-I’m just a gal who loves entertainment, tweets a lot and is passionate about telling — and hearing — stories.
+I’m just a gal who loves pop culture, tweets a lot and is passionate about telling — and hearing — stories.

 My journey began with an internship with Odyssey in 2015.
 After graduating from Washington State University in 2017, I became a freelance entertainment writer for Ville Magazine while also interning at KING 5 in Seattle.
 A few months later, I moved to Salem, Oregon to be the entertainment reporter for the Statesman Journal, part of the USA TODAY Network.

 I cover "things to do" — think events, festivals, fairs, concerts, theater — while also reporting on music, movies and television when it relates to the Mid-Valley.
 The content I create focuses on celebrities passing through and local stars making a difference.
 I also cover breaking news on the weekends and make funny (?) videos here and there.

-Do you like stories?
-So do I. Aside from being a reporter, I am the lead coordinator for the Salem Storytellers Project, part of the USA TODAY NETWORK's national Storytellers Project.
-Basically, I plan four events each year where people in my community get up on stage to tell their stories.
-It's pretty rad.
+Aside from being a reporter, I am the lead coordinator for the Salem Storytellers Project, part of the USA TODAY NETWORK's national Storytellers Project.
+I plan four events each year where people in my community get up on stage to tell real, first-person stories to an audience.

-When I am not on the clock, you can find me spending time with friends and family, catching up on my latest binge-show, searching for new music, listening to podcasts, exploring the city or having a drink at the bar (yes, journalists can have fun, too).
+When I am not on the clock, you can find me spending time with friends and family, catching up on my latest binge-show, searching for new music, listening to podcasts, exploring the city, at a festival or having a drink at the bar (yes, journalists can have fun, too).
 Cheers!